halfundecided/web-programming-stevens/web-programming-2/labs/lab05/README.md

 When an expense is reimbursed you will generate a PDF and email it to the user who submitted the expense.

 - How would you store your expenses?
+  - I would use mongoDB because it will be only one collection with the same data entries.
 - What web server would you choose, and why?
+  - I would use Express to manage a werver and routes because I am making a simple web service.
+I only need to have few routes to handle user's request to submit expenses.
 - How would you handle the emails?
+  - I would use Gmail API to handle the emails since it allows us to create draft emails and send email to the user.
+Also The Gmail API allows to upload attachment as well which will be a PDF file in this scenario.
 - How would you handle the PDF generation?
-- How are you going to handle all the templating for the web application?
+How are you going to handle all the templating for the web application?
+  - I would use PDF Generator API(link)[https://www.programmableweb.com/api/pdf-generator] since it provides templates tht can be merged with data from REST API to create PDF documents.

 ## Scenario 3: A Twitter Streaming Safety Service